uk-gov-mirror/ukparliament.psephology-datasette/readme.md

  ### notes on the GH action

  * `datasette publish` is hardcoded to deploy using Python 3.11 rather than whatever is set in the repo.
-This confuses matters
+This confuses matters!
  * The action checks out the `main` branch, not a different one if you are working on a different one.
 Bear this in mind if doing PRs!
+If you don't specify a branch to check out, you ended up with a detached head state, no fun for anyone.

 ## Local publishing to Heroku: